adisreyaj/staysafe-frontend/README.md

 > Stay Safe is an application to track and learn about Pandemic disease and how to fight them.

+StaySafe uses the power of Static Site Generation Powered by [Scully](https://github.com/scullyio/scully) to make it really fast.

 ![StaySafe](./src/assets/images/stay-safe.png 'Stay Safe - Track, Learn and Care')

 ## 🚀 Usage